nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 sharing of ideas, griping about common problems, relationship building, and so on.
 Above all of that, I think WFH is incredibly unfair on junior staff.
 If every single request for help or guidance has to be formalised, then they'll be more inclined to resist reaching out until they're really stuck or they have a batch of questions to ask all at once.
-If they're in the office next to you, a casual question might be answered in five seconds—and the junior team member up and running again.
+If they're in the office next to you, a casual question might be answered in five seconds, and the junior team member up and running again.

 Beyond the requirement for formalised requests for help and support, junior staff are also deprived of the opportunity to overhear a conversation from which they might learn something.
 They're deprived of the ability to absorb knowledge by osmosis, and they're deprived of incidental exposure to what other teams and departments are working on.
-Given that they might well discover that they would be better suited to a different role by overhearing another team's discussions, it may be the case that your organisation would benefit from supporting that move—and that win-win opportunity would simply never present itself with your team all working from home.
+Given that they might well discover that they would be better suited to a different role by overhearing another team's discussions, it may be the case that your organisation would benefit from supporting that move, and that win-win opportunity would simply never present itself with your team all working from home.

 I also think there's something positive to be said for the act of getting out of bed, getting showered, and _going somewhere else_.
 I've lost count of the number of times that solutions to intractable problems have come to me on the drive home from work, but there's also something about physically separate spaces that seems to help with focus and productivity.

-In our case, our hand was forced by COVID, so we started out remote—doing remote interviews and remote onboarding.
+In our case, our hand was forced by COVID.
+We started out remote, doing remote interviews and remote onboarding.
 Eventually we rented a small office, but most of the team wanted to be in the office somewhere in the 1-3 days a week range, which I appreciate makes sense for many people.
-When we were all in the office together, it was great—and I wish we'd have been able to manage that every day without it causing logistical headaches or costing anyone a fortune in fuel.
+When we were all in the office together, it was great, and I wish we'd have been able to manage that every day without it causing logistical headaches or costing anyone a fortune in fuel.
 Given my time again, I think I would try and actively select for a team who want to be in the office every day.
 There's a reason why Peter Thiel